TJSlurch/TJSlurch/README.md

 # Welcome to My GitHub Profile

-Hi there! 👋 I'm a university student who loves creating Unity games for fun.
+Hi there! 👋 I'm a university student who creates Unity games for fun.
 This GitHub profile is a collection of my projects.

 ---